Finding Transformer Circuits with Edge Pruning: Method: Edge Pruning

 In practice, concatenation increases the GPU memory footprint during training compared to regular structured pruning (Appendix~\ref{ap:hparams}), but it is necessary for optimizing over edges between nodes that are separated by many layers.
 Despite the memory overhead, we demonstrate in Section~\ref{sec:case_study} that we can scale our method to large models by parallelizing training over multiple GPUs.

 We directly optimize the objective in \eqref{eq:objective} by performing stochastic gradient descent with respect to the edge weights $\boldsymbol{z}$.
-The target sparsity is enforced via $L_0$ regularization with a Lagrangian term $\mathcal L_0(\boldsymbol{z}, c)$.
+The target sparsity is enforced via $L_0$ regularization with a Lagrangian term.
 We leverage the formulation of~\citet{louizos2018learning} to model the masks as hard concrete parameters and to circumvent the non-differentiability of the L0 term.
 At the end of the training, the edge weights are converted to binary masks based on a threshold (e.g., $0.5$), which uniquely determines the produced circuit (Figure~\ref{fig:compgraph-c}).
-Appendix~\ref{ap:pruning} provides further details.
+We now describe this process in more detail.